 Where Dogs Aren’t Permitted in Agnes Water

-Firstly, just a heads up that there’s quite a few locations around Agnes Water and Town of 1770 where dogs aren’t permitted, so you’ll need to visit them without your pup or skip visiting them completely.
+Firstly, just a heads up that there’s a number of locations around Agnes Water and Town of 1770 where dogs aren’t permitted, so you’ll need to visit them without your pup or skip visiting them completely.

 There’s two national parks close to Agnes Water, where naturally dogs are not permitted.
 To the northwest is Eurimbula National Park, while to the south is the 4WD-only Deepwater National Park.